conan-io/docs/reference/commands/new.rst

-As with other files in the Conan home, you can manage these templates with ``conan config install <url>``, putting them in a git repo or a http server and sharing them with your team.
+As with other files in the Conan home, you can manage these templates with ``conan config install <url>``, putting them in a git repo or an http server and sharing them with your team.
 It is also possible to use templates from any folder, just passing the full path to the template in the ``conan new <full_path>``, but in general it is more convenient to manage them in the Conan home.